 PhDs supervised to completion:

 George welcomes PhD proposals from students who wish to combine a focus on psychology, sociology and/or economics in relation to creative markets.
-He is currently supervising four doctoral projects on:
+He is currently supervising seven doctoral projects on:

 George has, to date, supervised 68 MA dissertations to completion.